Cabotage

-Cabotage (/ˈkæbətᵻdʒ, -tɑːʒ/) is the transport of goods or passengers between two places in the same country.
-It originally applied to shipping along coastal routes, port to port, but now applies to aviation, railways, and road transport as well.

-Cabotage rights are the right of a company from one country to trade in another country.
-In aviation, it is the right to operate within the domestic borders of another country.
-Most countries do not permit aviation cabotage, and there are strict sanctions against it, for reasons of economic protectionism, national security, or public safety.
+Cabotage (/ˈkæbətᵻdʒ, -tɑːʒ/) is the transport of goods or passengers between two places in the same country by a carrier registered in a different country.
+The term originally applied to shipping along coastal routes, port to port, but now applies to aviation, railways, and road transport as well.
+Most countries do not permit cabotage, and there are strict sanctions against it, for reasons of economic protectionism, national security, or public safety.
 One notable exception is the European Union, whose member states all grant cabotage rights to each other.

 Etymology

 The term "cabotage" is borrowed from French.
 It is derived from caboter which means "to travel along the coast".
 The origin of caboter is obscure: it may come from cap or cabo "cape", or it may refer to a type of boat.
-Attempts to link the name to the Italian explorer Cabot are not supported by evidence.
+Attempts to link the word to the Italian explorer John Cabot are not supported by evidence.